Supporters

 Our Program would not be possible without the generous support of individuals and organizations who demonstrate their commitment to character through time, talent, and treasure.
-Here are the groups and individuals who have made contributions to our Program between July 1, 2020 and June 30, 2022.
+Here are the groups and individuals who have made contributions to our Program.

-The Program received a $3.4 million grant from Lilly Endowment, Inc., that significantly expanded its capacity to teach, mentor, and guide students at Wake
+In 2019, the Program received a $3.4 million grant from Lilly Endowment Inc., that significantly expanded its capacity to teach, mentor, and guide students at Wake

 Forest, and to provide a model for other colleges and universities.
-The three-year grant has supported the existing Program and funds new staff members, courses
+That three-year grant supported the existing Program and funds new staff members, courses

 Kern Family Foundation